ADVISORY-Soccer-World Cup preview package

-LONDON, June 2 Reuters will be publishing an updated version of our soccer World Cup preview package this week.
-The first tranche will be published from 0100 GMT on June 5 and the remainder will be published at the same time on June 6 and 7.
+LONDON, April 23 Reuters will be publishing our soccer World Cup preview package over three days from April 28, from 0100 GMT each day.

-The extensive package, an updated version of that published at the end of April, has been produced by our correspondents around the globe and will comprise the following items for each of the 32 competing teams:

 Prospects - 500/700-word overview of each team's form, chances, relevant history etc in the June 12-July 13 tournament in Brazil.